 Not much further down the road I discovered that somebody had already named what we were doing as worldschooling and that it was actually a fairly commonly used term.
 So travelschooling was ditched and I started embracing worldschooling.
 These days everyone is jumping on the band-wagon and I don’t like the dilution of the original idea.
 Worldschoolers do not go to school, sorry, non negotiable.
 If kids go to school they are main-stream educated, nothing different there at all, how can there be?
 But that said, every homeschooler is different, there is no one fixed right way to homeschool or worldschool and that is absolutely fine.

 Not everyone is free to become digital nomads and make family travel their lifestyle but what you CAN do is try worldschooling.
 Give it a go, take your kids on a voyage of discovery and freedom on a family gap year.
-Even 1 year, a taste of worldscholing, could be very good for their world outlook.
+Even 1 year, a taste of worldscholing, could be very good for their world outlook as you strew the world before them.
 You may find you never want to put them back in school again.

 Unschool, Homeschool or Worldschool?